Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Implementation Details and Practical Improvements

 By restricting exploration to reachable portions of the dynamic computation graph, avoiding redundant recomputation, and exploiting structural properties of computation walks, these improvements substantially reduce observed runtime on large instances.

-Unlike the original \textproc{AddFinalEdgesOfObsoleteWalks} procedure, which scans all edges in $E(G_U)$, the revised procedure \textproc{AddFinalEdgesOfObsoleteWalks} in \cref{alg:purning_an_edge_of_walk} restricts exploration to edges reachable from the initial nodes $V_0$.
-This preserves correctness, as only reachable obsolete walks can influence feasibility, while avoiding unnecessary inspection of irrelevant edges.
+Unlike the original \textproc{ExtendFutileWalks()} procedure, which scans all edges in $E(G_U)$, the revised procedure \textproc{ExtendFutileWalks()} in \cref{alg:puruning_an_edge_of_walk} restricts exploration to edges reachable from the initial nodes $V_0$.
+This preserves correctness, as only reachable computing-futile walks can influence feasibility, while avoiding unnecessary inspection of irrelevant edges.

-\begin{lemma}[Time Complexity of Obsolete Walk Extension] Let $G_U$ be a dynamic computation graph with width $w$ and height $h$, and let $V_0$ be the set of initial nodes.
-Assume that per-edge predecessor and successor lists are scanned in $O(h)$ time and that visited edges are stored in an ordered set.
-Then the procedure \textproc{AddFinalEdgesOfObsoleteWalks} runs in worst-case time
+\begin{lemma}[Time Complexity of Futile Walk Extension] Let $G_U$ be a dynamic computation graph with width $w$ and height $h$, and let $V_0$ be the set of initial nodes.
+Then, \textproc{ExtendFutileWalks()} runs in worst-case time

 \end{lemma}